-Employer Relations works with organizations from small, local non-profits to the largest employers in the country to connect them with Western students and graduates.
+Employer Relations works with organizations from small, local non-profits to the large, international employers to connect them with Western students and graduates.

-The Career Services Center hosts events each quarter to help students connect with employers and organizations to build their network, learn about careers and find internships and jobs.
+The Career Services Center hosts events each quarter to help students connect with employers and organizations to build their network, learn about careers, and find internships and jobs.
 This year all events were held virtually.
-The Career Services Center hosted or collaborated on several large fairs during the academic year as well as panels, networking activities, employer tabling and talks or presentations.
-Two graduate and professional fairs were held for students interested in furthering their education through graduate studies.
-Spring quarter, three new virtual events were added to connect employers and students remotely.
+The Career Services Center hosted three large fairs for all industries and majors and a variety of tailored, specialty fairs, including graduate and professional fairs for students interested in furthering their education through graduate studies.

 Jobs and internships are submitted by organizations using our free recruiting platform, Handshake, and vetted individually to ensure they meet our recruiting guidelines and are a good fit for Western students.

 1,414 jobs posted in 2019-20

 13,393 jobs posted in 2020-21